lipki/dctranslations/doc/README.txt

 --- Simple author ---

-When you are composing (or editing) a page or a post, a new area appears below the usual edit area (to make a new translation), as well as a new area for each already entered translation.
+When you are composing (or editing) a page or a post, a new area appears below the usual edit area (to make a new translation) each time you click on the "New translation" button, as well as a new area for each already entered translation.
 Each area bears five entry fields: title, language, excerpt, content, URL (the significance of each of these fields is the same as the corresponding fields for the original language).
 The entry area can be partially masked, leaving seen only the language and the title.

-To delete an already-entered translation, one only needs to delete the language and save.
-Only one more translation can be entered at a time, but saving the entry causes a new (empty) translation area to appear.
+To delete an already-entered translation, check the dedicated check box beside the translation entry.
+The translation will not be deleted as long as the page has not been saved.

 The URL field will be filled automatically from the title, unless it is entered manually.
 The URL of a post is: